Charles R. Chamberlain: Democracy for America Miami-Dade

 Chamberlain was elected as Volunteer Leader at the Miami branch of Democracy for America (DFA Miami-Dade) in 2003.
 In 2005 Charles fought and won to protect his freedom of expression, after almost being arrested for handing out anti-war pamphlets in Easterlin Park.
-As Volunteer Leader, he teamed up with STAND (Students Toward a New Democracy) to get University of Miami custodial workers unionized in the University of Miami 2006 custodial workers' strike.
+As Volunteer Leader, he teamed up with STAND (Students Toward a New Democracy) to get University of Miami custodial workers unionized in the University of Miami Justice for Janitors campaign.

 On January 15, 2005 Chamberlain and Jody Finver, another DFA member, tabled at the South Florida Folk Festival handing out small fliers about a protest against the Iraq war that DFA was planning.
 Shortly after the festival began, a park manager told them it was illegal to discuss politics or distribute political information in a public park, according to the American Civil Liberties Union (ACLU).
 The park manager told them that they must leave or they would face arrest.
 Charles and Jody complied, but brought the matter before the ACLU.
 The ACLU ultimately determined that Broward County Parks are considered “traditional public forums,” where freedom of expression is allowed, including political discussion and distribution of political pamphlets.